 Easy Mini Clafoutis are baked custard desserts that are so simple to make and ready in no time.
-They are bursting with cherries and a hint of cherry brandy…
+They are bursting with black cherries and a hint of cherry brandy…

 What Is Clafoutis?